Most respondents rank the facilities as above average.

 The interviews were very conversational and not so much of a question-answer style.
 They asked me the most basic questions (i.e. why UConn, research interests, current experiences), but nothing tricky.

-Students said most interesting question asked at University of Connecticut College of Liberal Arts and Sciences discussed students' inquiries about the program.
+Students said most interesting question asked at University of Connecticut College of Liberal Arts and Sciences discussed questions regarding the program and if the interviewees had any inquiries about it.

 They asked if I had any questions re: their program.

-Students said most difficult question asked at University of Connecticut College of Liberal Arts and Sciences discussed the topic of where else applicants were applying.
+Students said most difficult question asked at University of Connecticut College of Liberal Arts and Sciences discussed included inquiries about other medical school applications.

 No responses